ibm-watson-data-lab/cloudant-food-tracker/README.md

     1. The document ID and revision ID
   1. Store and retrieve meal data using the Cloudant Sync datastore

-### The Cloudant document model
+### The Cloudant Document Model

 Let's begin with a discussion of Cloudant basics.
 The *document* is the primary data model of all IBM Cloudant databases, not only Cloudant Sync for iOS, but also for Android, as well as the Cloudant hosted database.
 This makes sense, because all databases can replicate to and from each other (and also to and from [Apache CouchDB][couchdb]).

-A document, often called a *doc*, is a just a bunch of key-value data.
-Do not think "Microsoft Office document"; think "JSON object."
-A document is a JSON object: keys (strings) can have values (in Swift: Ints, Doubles, Bools, Strings, as well as nested Arrays and Dictionaries).
+A document, often called a *doc*, is a *body* of key-value data.
+But do not think "Microsoft Office document"; think "JSON object."
+A document is a JSON object: keys (strings) can have values (Ints, Doubles, Bools, Strings, as well as nested Arrays and Dictionaries).

 Documents can also contain binary blobs, called *attachments*.
 You can add, change, or remove attachments in a very similar way as you would add, change, or remove key-value data in a doc.